open-voice-interoperability/docs-archived/technical_masterplan.md

 # Privacy

-Part of the principles of OVN is privacy.
+Part of the principles of OVON is privacy.
 Below are the guidelines to focus on:

 - Always end-users interest first.
 This is essential, especially for end-users who are marginalized or vulnerable sectors of the society who may not be aware of how their data are being collected, used, or shared.
 - Always ask.
 Get an informed acknowledgment from the end-user, before collecting, sharing, or using the data.